Anekant-Singhai/pizzahub/login_form/Readme.md

 NOTE FOR THE DEVELOPERS:

-farhan - please try to customize the front-end I made, sorry yaar , but wo waala front-end different elements and the forms were different also , I made the index , login and register forms different , also there's a ".alert" box in the CSS file , it's important , please don't remove , add as much you need , but before removing look out if that particular thing is being used in back-end or not while chaning the front-end files content: please look that those elements are not being used in : form.js,server.js,home.js
+ I made the index , login and register forms different , also there's a ".alert" box in the CSS file , it's important , please don't remove , add as much you need , but before removing look out if that particular thing is being used in back-end or not while chaning the front-end files content: please look that those elements are not being used in : form.js,server.js,home.js
 PS: Once you clone it make sure you run 'npm install' command to install all libraries mention in package.json file.